BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/Search.md

 # Potential Strategies and Sources for Literature Search
-Proper scanning for literature on Open Science in Kenya will require robust search strategies and particular careful choice of keywords.
+Proper scanning for literature on Open Science in Kenya will require robust search strategies and particularly careful choice of keywords.

 A great place to start would be the 'Open Science facets as a beehive' from FOSTER (https://www.fosteropenscience.eu/content/what-open-science-introduction)